halina08-byte/Library-Management-System/README.md

 - Edge cases handled such as unavailable books and borrow limits

 ## Team Members & Contribution
-This project was completed individually by Alina Hassan.
+This README was completed individually by Alina Hassan.

 ## Notes
 - File I/O not implemented